Best Of: Hollywood a Go-Go

 Best Of: Hollywood a Go-Go is an L.A.
 Guns Greatest Hits album released in Japan in 1996.

 It is one of the only LA Guns albums bearing the name 'Best of' truly being a Best of, as opposed to re-recordings of hits albums like Greatest Hits and Black Beauties.

+Also, the album cover is a parody of the album cover of the soundtrack for the movie "American Graffiti".